Course Syllabus

 Due:

-- “Supply chains and the coronavirus” (L. O’Leary)
+- “Supply chains and the coronavirus” Links to an external site.
+(L. O’Leary)

 Recommended reading:

-- The Fall of Rome: And the End of Civilization (B. Ward-Perkins)
+- The Fall of Rome: And the End of Civilization Links to an external site.
+(B. Ward-Perkins)

-- The Collapse of Complex Societies (J. Tainter)
+- The Collapse of Complex Societies Links to an external site.
+(J. Tainter)

 Potential Game Changer: Reweaving Perception (Apr 27)